KiraCore/docs.kira.network/README.md

 ## Documentation Update & Deployment:

-1. Update content on Notion and pull it (temp/):
+1. Update content on Notion and pull in `temp/` folder:

 ```bash
 yarn install    # Install dependencies
 yarn pull       # Fetch content from Notion (needs $DOCU_NOTION_SAMPLE_ROOT_PAGE and $DOCU_NOTION_INTEGRATION_TOKEN)
 ```
-2. Update (sync) the `tabs/` folder and launch on localhost for test.
+2. Sync the `tabs/` folder and launch on localhost for test:

 > `rsync --checksum` (`yarn update`) is used to maintain the accuracy of the `showLastUpdateTime` feature in Docusaurus documentation.
-The approach circumvents the issue of the documentation build process, which involves deleting and recreating the output folder (`tabs`), thereby updating all files regardless of changes.
-This way, only files with actual content changes are updated, ensuring the `showLastUpdateTime` timestamps reflect authentic modifications.
+The approach circumvents the issue of the documentation pull process by Nocusaurus, which deletes and recreates the output folder, thereby updating all files regardless of changes.
+Syncing from a temporary output folder ensures only files with actual content changes are updated, preserving accurate `showLastUpdateTime` timestamps.

 ```bash
 yarn update
 yarn start
 ```

-3. Confirm tests, then commit, push, build, serve if needed, and deploy.
+3. Confirm tests, then commit, push, build, serve if needed, and deploy:

 > Committing and pushing updates made to `tabs` is necessary to maintain the Git history, essential for tracking each page's `showLastUpdateTime`.